oddgr8/config/README.md

 - Install plugins mentioned in `.tmux.conf` automatically by pressing `Ctrl+A I` inside tmux.
 - Set Iterm2 font size to a divisor of screen height.
 This ensures there is no blank space under the status line. iTerm2 > Settings > Profiles > Text.

+## Nvim

+Required only as a prerequisite for LunarVim

+- Install [neovim](https://neovim.io/) either through package manager or through script:\
+  `brew install neovim #  OR` \
+  `bash install_nvim.sh`
+- We have a nvim config in this repo which is not used anymore.
+You can copy it into the nvim config folder and everything will be installed automatically, though it is not required anymore

 ## LunarVim

 - Install [LunarVim](https://www.lunarvim.org).
 Don't worry if some dependency installation fails.
 It will still work. \